Efficient and Compact Representations of Some Non-Canonical Prefix-Free Codes: Experiments

 We used a prefix of three datasets in \texttt{http://lbd.udc.es/research/ECRPC}.
 The first one, \EsWiki, contains a sequence of word identifiers generated by using the Snowball algorithm to apply stemming to the Spanish Wikipedia.
 The second one, \EsInv, contains a concatenation of differentially encoded inverted lists extracted from a random sample of the Spanish Wikipedia.
-The third dataset, \Indo\ was created with the concatenation of the adjacency lists of Web graph {\tt Indochina-2004} available at {\tt http://law.di.unimi.it/datasets.php}.
-In Table~\ref{tab:coll0} we provide some statistics about the datasets.
-We include the the number of symbols in the dataset ($n$) and the alphabet size ($\sigma$).
-Assuming $P$ is the relative frequency of the alphabet symbols, $\HH(P)$ indicates (in bits per symbol) the empirical entropy of the sequence.
-This is approximates the average $\ell$ value of queries.
-Finally we show $L$, the maximum code length, and the zero-order entropy of the sequence $D$, $\HH_0(D)$, in bits per symbol.
-The last column is then a good approximation of the size of our Huffman-shaped wavelet tree for $D$.
+The third dataset, \Indo\ was created with the concatenation of the adjacency lists of Web graph {\tt Indochina-2004}, from {\tt http://law.di.unimi.it/datasets.php}.

+Table~\ref{tab:coll0} provides some statistics about the datasets, starting with the number of symbols in the sequence ($n$) and the alphabet size ($\sigma$). $\HH(P)$ is the entropy, in bits per symbol, of the frequency distribution $P$ observed in the sequence.
+This is close to the average length $\ell$ of encoded and decoded codewords.
+The last columns show the maximum codeword length $L$ and the zero-order entropy of the sequence $D$, $\HH_0(D)$, in bits per symbol.
+This is a good approximation to the per-symbol size of our wavelet tree for $D$.

-Our test machine has a Intel(R) Core(tm) i7-3820@3.60GHz CPU (4 cores/8 siblings) and 64GB of DDR3 RAM.
+Our test machine has an Intel(R) Core(tm) i7-3820@3.60GHz CPU (4 cores/8 siblings) and 64GB of DDR3 RAM.
 It runs Ubuntu Linux 12.04 (Kernel 3.2.0-99-generic).
-The compiler used was g++ version 4.6.4 and we set compiler optimization flags to $-O9$.
+The compiler used was g++ version 4.6.4 and we set compiler optimization flags to \texttt{-O9}.
 All our experiments run in a single core and time measures refer to CPU {\em user-time}.
+The data to be compressed is streamed from the local disk and also output to disk using the regular buffering mechanism from the OS.

 Figure~\ref{fig:exp.enc.dec} compares the space required by both code representations and their compression and decompression times.
-As expected, the space per character of our new code representation, \wmm, is close to $1.37\, \HH_0(D)$, whereas that of \tablen\ is close to $2L+\lg\sigma$.
+As expected, the space per symbol of our new code representation, \wmm, is close to $1.37\, \HH_0(D)$, whereas that of \tablen\ is close to $2L+\lg\sigma$.
 This explains the large difference in space between both representations, a factor of 23--30 times.
-For decoding we show the mild effect of adding the structure that speeds up select queries.
+For decoding we show the effect of adding the structure that speeds up select queries.